 In addition to its Ivy League schedule, Brown also plays a regional schedule as well as a national slate.
-The Bears recently traveled to play Michigan, Northwestern, Notre Dame and Baylor, after playing games in the Coaches vs. Cancer Classic in 2006-07 at Michigan State, and traveling to Sacramento, Dallas, and Chicago.
+The Bears recently traveled to play Michigan, Northwestern, Notre Dame and Baylor, after playing games in the Coaches vs. Cancer Classic at Michigan State, and traveling to Sacramento, Dallas, and Chicago.

 Brown’s reputation of excellence in both academics and athletics will continue to assist the program in attracting top-level players.
 The new Bears are establishing their own tradition of success, with names like recent graduates Steven Spieth, Tavon Blackmon, Cedric Kuakumensah, Matt Sullivan, Damon Huffman, Peter Sullivan, Mark McAndrew, Chuck Savage, Rick Lloyd, Eric Blackiston, Alai Nuualitia and Earl Hunt setting records for future generations of Brown basketball players to strive for at the Pizzitola Sports Center.